🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 11 Winter Wreath Ideas for a Chic and Welcoming Front Door

-Ready to upgrade your curb appeal?
-Here are 11 winter wreath ideas that are chic, seasonal, and surprisingly easy to pull off.
-Pick one, or mix and match.
+If you want a front door that feels welcoming all the way through January and February, you are in the right spot.
+Here are 11 winter wreath ideas that feel chic, seasonal, and surprisingly easy to pull together.
+Pick one, or mix and match a few.
 Your neighbors will absolutely ask where you got it.

 1. Evergreen + Citrus Glow-Up

-Photorealistic closeup of an evergreen winter wreath on a front door, featuring a fluffy mix of drapey cedar and fir with dried orange slices wired securely so they don’t spin, plus cinnamon sticks and bay leaves; deep green foliage contrasted with juicy orange translucency; soft overcast daylight for a gentle glow; detail focus on textures of needles, citrus, and spice; straight-on view
+Photorealistic closeup of an evergreen winter wreath on a front door with dried orange slices, cinnamon sticks and bay leaves, deep green foliage against juicy orange translucency, soft overcast daylight

-Classic winter greens, but make it juicy.
-Pair deep green fir, cedar, or pine with dried orange slices, lemons, or kumquats for a wreath that looks like it came from a European market stall.
-The color pop is instant sunshine on gray days.
+Classic winter greens, but make them juicy.
+Pair deep green fir, cedar, or pine with dried orange slices, lemons, or kumquats for a winter wreath that looks like it came straight from a European market stall.
+The color pop is instant sunshine on a gray day, and it bridges that awkward gap between the holidays and the long stretch of plain winter weeks.

-A few winters ago I tried adding dried citrus to a simple evergreen base, and the color really surprised me.
-Even from the street it felt brighter and more cheerful, especially on gray January days.
+A few winters ago a friend of mine added dried citrus to a simple evergreen base, and the color really surprised both of us.
+Even from the street it felt brighter and more cheerful, especially on those flat January mornings.

 How to Style It

 • Base: A fluffy mix of cedar and fir.
-Cedar keeps things drapey and luxe.
+Cedar keeps things drapey and soft.

 • Accents: Layer in dried orange slices, cinnamon sticks, and bay leaves.

-• Hardware: Use thin floral wire to secure slices so they don’t spin in the wind.
+• Hardware: Use thin floral wire to secure slices so they do not spin in the wind.

-Pro tip: Bake your orange slices low and slow (200°F/95°C for 2–3 hours) to keep color bright.
-FYI, they’ll also smell amazing.
+Pro tip: Bake your orange slices low and slow (200°F for 2 to 3 hours) to keep the color bright.
+They will also make your whole porch smell amazing.

 2. Minimal Nordic Ring

-Medium shot of a minimal Nordic metal hoop wreath (12–18 inches) in matte black, styled asymmetrically with clusters of eucalyptus and juniper on one side and a few pearly dried lunaria stems; finished with a narrow deep green velvet ribbon tail without a bow; clean lines against a smooth, neutral door; calm, modern mood with soft natural winter light; slight corner angle
+Medium shot of a minimal Nordic metal hoop wreath in matte black, styled asymmetrically with eucalyptus and juniper on one side, finished with a narrow deep green velvet ribbon tail, calm modern mood with soft winter light

-For the “clean lines, warm cocoa” crowd.
+For the clean-lines, warm-cocoa crowd.
 A metal hoop wreath with asymmetrical greens feels modern and calm, like it would absolutely approve of wool socks and candlelight.
-It’s understated, but never boring.
+It is understated, but never boring, and it pairs beautifully with a pared-back, minimalist winter look inside the house too.

-I’ve used a metal hoop wreath before, and the clean lines always made the entry feel calm.
-It’s amazing how just a few eucalyptus stems can create such a modern, peaceful look.
+From what I have gathered, the clean lines of a hoop almost always make an entry feel calmer.
+It is amazing how just a few eucalyptus stems can create such a modern, peaceful look against a plain door.

 How to Style It